top of page

 Vice President and Founder

-Diana lives in Naperville with Jamie, her husband, and their three children; the kids will be the third generation at Naperville Central High School.
-She earned a Master’s in Sociology from the University of South Florida and a BA in English and Sociology from Kenyon College.
-Diana is entering her third year as an AAUW-Naperville Membership co-chair.
-She also serves on the Boards of the City of Naperville’s Human Rights and Fair Housing Commission, Naperville Police Foundation, and NEF (Naperville Education Fund for School District 203).
-She is also a Steering Member of Nuestro Futuro/”Our Future” (largest affinity fund servicing Latinx communities housed at The Chicago Community Trust).
 Diana was born in Colombia, South America and is fluent in Spanish.
-She grew up in Queens, New York , and has lived in Illinois since 2007.
+She grew up in Queens, New York, and has lived in Illinois since 2007.
+Diana earned a Master’s in Sociology from the University of South Florida and a BA in English and Sociology from Kenyon College.
+Diana currently serves on the City of Naperville’s Human Rights and Fair Housing Commission, and on the Board of NEF (Naperville Education Fund for School District 203).
+She previously served on the Boards of AAUW Naperville Area, Naperville Police Foundation, Nuestro Futuro/”Our Future” (largest affinity fund servicing Latinx communities housed at The Chicago Community Trust), and Hobson School (Naperville).
+Diana lives in Naperville with her husband and their three children.

 Lili Burciaga